RetroDECK/ES-DE/USERGUIDE-DEV.md

 The game media viewer displays videos, images and PDF manuals in fullscreen mode and is launched from the gamelist view by pressing the _X_ button.

 If a game video is available, then this will be played automatically when launching the viewer.
 The _left_ and _right_ buttons are used to navigate betweeen media files one at a time, and the trigger buttons can be used to jump to the first and last entries.
-By default the video will continue to play when browsing the images, but this can be changed with a setting as described earlier in this document.
+By default the video will continue to play when browsing the images, but this can be changed with a setting as described elsewhere in this document.

 The following media can be displayed: _video, box cover, box back cover, title screen, screenshot, fan art, miximage_ and _custom_.

 The _custom_ image is not scraped, but can be manually added to the downloaded_media directory.
 This is useful for diagrams of game controller mappings and similar.

 If the game has a downloaded PDF manual then you can view it by pressing the _up_ button which will change the media viewer to PDF viewing mode.
 To get back to displaying videos and images when in this mode, press the _down_ button.
+Pages are navigated using the _left_ and _right_ buttons, and the trigger buttons can additionally be used to jump to the first and last page.
 When in PDF viewing mode it's possible to zoom in and out using the shoulder buttons.
 When zoomed in, the left, right, up and down buttons will pan the view.
-So in order to re-enable page navigation either zoom out completely or reset the view by pressing the left or right trigger button.
+To re-enable page navigation either zoom out completely or reset the view by pressing the left or right trigger button.

-Pressing any other button than those mentioned above closes the media viewer.
+Pressing any other button than those mentioned closes the media viewer.

 The settings for the media viewer are similar to what is available for the screensavers; the audio can be enabled or disabled, the video can be stretched to fill the entire screen and scanlines and blur can be rendered on top of it.
 For screenshots and title screens, scanline rendering can be enabled or disabled.
 It's also possible to change the positioning of the help prompts to the top or bottom, or to disable them entirely.
 All these options are configurable via the _UI Settings_ menu and are described in more detail elsewhere in this document.

 ## Screensaver

-There are four types of screensavers built into ES-DE: **Dim**, **Black**, **Slideshow** and **Video**.
+There are four types of screensavers built into ES-DE: _Dim, Black, Slideshow_ and _Video_.

 Numerous options can be set for these screensavers, as detailed [here](USERGUIDE-DEV.md#screensaver-settings).